deepmodeling/community/votes/AIS-Square_vote.md

 *AI* stands for both *ab initio* and Artificial Intelligence here, thus we use *S*, second power or square, for this pun.
 On the other hand, *Square* also means this unified platform gathering wisdom and sharing contributions.
 This repo will be the backend for AIS-Square website, storing items information (README and download links) uploaded by contributors.
-And The website will be updated according to this repo every minutes.
+And the website will be updated according to this repo in minutes.
 A standard PR format will be added in this repo, so maintainers can review each item before it appears on the website.

+Little spark, deep flame!

 ## Deadline